Basic Algorithm Templates

 16

-// hh represents the head of the queue, tt represents the tail of the queue
+// hh indicates the head of the queue, tt indicates the tail of the queue

 int q[N], hh = 0, tt = -1;

-// Insert a number at the tail of the queue
+// Insert a number to the tail of the queue

 q[ ++ tt] = x;